mdeff/ntds_2019/projects/README.md

 ## Researchers on Twitter
 by Ersi

 The goal of this project is to analyze the interactions of a sub-network of Twitter.
-The Twitter accounts in this project are Computer Science reasearchers or other accounts "related" to Computer Science.
+The Twitter accounts in this project are Computer Science researchers or other accounts "related" to Computer Science.
-The [dataset](https://github.com/l3s/twitter-researcher) used consists of the activity of 52678 Twitter users.
-Of those 170 are Twitter screen names of 98 Computer Science Conferences.
-These 170 Twitter accounts are set as seeds and more Twitter nodes have been collected if they are i) following a seed or ii) being followed by a seed or iii) have re-tweeted a seed's tweet.
-Out of the 52678 Twitter users the 9191 are verified to be researchers (they have been matched to a DBLP author profile).
+The [dataset](https://github.com/l3s/twitter-researcher) consists of the activity of 52,678 Twitter users.
+Of those, 170 are Twitter screen names of 98 Computer Science Conferences.
+These 170 Twitter accounts are set as seeds and more Twitter nodes have been collected if they are (i) following a seed, (ii) being followed by a seed, or (iii) have re-tweeted a seed's tweet.
+Out of the 52,678 Twitter users, 9,191 are verified to be researchers (they have been matched to a DBLP author profile).
 22 features are given for each Twitter user, including for instance a boolean feature demonstrating if the bio description includes words that are usually being used to describe researchers.
-You can find a detailed description of the data in [this paper](https://dl.acm.org/citation.cfm?doid=2615569.2615676)
+You can find a detailed description of the data in [this paper](https://dx.doi.org/10.1145/2615569.2615676).
+Keep in mind that the labels for this project are noisy as they are the results of classification.

 |          | Description                                                | Amount |
 | -------- | ---------------------------------------------------------- | ------:|